Energizer (NYSE:ENR) Releases FY 2022 Earnings Guidance

 Energizer (NYSE:ENR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $3.00-$3.30 for the period, compared to the consensus estimate of $3.17.
 The company issued revenue guidance of -.

-Energizer (NYSE:ENR – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
-The company reported $0.47 earnings per share for the quarter, topping analysts’ consensus estimates of $0.38 by $0.09.
-The firm had revenue of $685.40 million for the quarter, compared to the consensus estimate of $655.38 million.
+Energizer (NYSE:ENR – Get Rating) last posted its earnings results on Monday, May 9th.
+The company reported $0.47 EPS for the quarter, beating the consensus estimate of $0.38 by $0.09.
+The firm had revenue of $685.40 million for the quarter, compared to analyst estimates of $655.38 million.
 Energizer had a return on equity of 56.03% and a net margin of 6.06%.
-The business’s revenue was up .0% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.77 earnings per share.
-On average, research analysts expect that Energizer will post 3.22 earnings per share for the current fiscal year.
+Energizer’s revenue for the quarter was up .0% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $0.77 earnings per share.
+Research analysts expect that Energizer will post 3.22 earnings per share for the current year.

-A number of equities analysts have weighed in on ENR shares.
-Morgan Stanley lowered their price target on Energizer from $42.00 to $39.00 and set an overweight rating on the stock in a research report on Wednesday, April 13th.
-The Goldman Sachs Group decreased their target price on Energizer from $46.00 to $37.00 in a research report on Tuesday, March 29th.
-Truist Financial cut their price target on Energizer from $50.00 to $40.00 in a research note on Tuesday, March 22nd.
-Citigroup boosted their price target on Energizer from $32.00 to $36.00 in a research note on Tuesday, May 10th.
-Finally, Barclays cut their price target on Energizer from $55.00 to $45.00 and set an overweight rating for the company in a research note on Wednesday, February 9th.
-Four research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat.com, Energizer currently has a consensus rating of Hold and an average target price of $39.29.
+Several equities analysts recently commented on ENR shares.
+Barclays dropped their target price on Energizer from $55.00 to $45.00 and set an overweight rating on the stock in a report on Wednesday, February 9th.
+Citigroup increased their target price on Energizer from $32.00 to $36.00 in a report on Tuesday, May 10th.
+The Goldman Sachs Group dropped their price objective on Energizer from $46.00 to $37.00 in a report on Tuesday, March 29th.
+Morgan Stanley dropped their price objective on Energizer from $42.00 to $39.00 and set an overweight rating on the stock in a report on Wednesday, April 13th.
+Finally, StockNews.com started coverage on Energizer in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+Four analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of $39.29.

 Several institutional investors and hedge funds have recently made changes to their positions in ENR.
-Goldman Sachs Group Inc. lifted its stake in shares of Energizer by 213.8% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 785,342 shares of the company’s stock valued at $31,492,000 after acquiring an additional 535,110 shares during the last quarter.
-Vanguard Group Inc. lifted its stake in shares of Energizer by 6.4% in the 1st quarter.
-Vanguard Group Inc. now owns 7,147,097 shares of the company’s stock valued at $219,845,000 after acquiring an additional 430,866 shares during the last quarter.
-Norges Bank bought a new position in shares of Energizer in the 4th quarter valued at $13,557,000.
-Dimensional Fund Advisors LP lifted its stake in shares of Energizer by 22.1% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 844,605 shares of the company’s stock valued at $25,980,000 after acquiring an additional 152,862 shares during the last quarter.
-Finally, Mariner LLC bought a new position in shares of Energizer in the 1st quarter valued at $4,539,000.
-Institutional investors own 81.69% of the company’s stock.
+Morgan Stanley boosted its stake in shares of Energizer by 54.0% during the second quarter.
+Morgan Stanley now owns 261,063 shares of the company’s stock worth $11,221,000 after buying an additional 91,559 shares during the period.
+Janus Henderson Group PLC acquired a new stake in shares of Energizer during the third quarter worth about $243,000.
+BNP Paribas Arbitrage SA lifted its position in Energizer by 38.3% in the third quarter.
+BNP Paribas Arbitrage SA now owns 11,429 shares of the company’s stock valued at $446,000 after purchasing an additional 3,164 shares during the period.
+LPL Financial LLC acquired a new stake in Energizer in the fourth quarter valued at about $210,000.
+Finally, Legal & General Group Plc lifted its position in Energizer by 2.1% in the fourth quarter.
+Legal & General Group Plc now owns 95,790 shares of the company’s stock valued at $3,841,000 after purchasing an additional 1,932 shares during the period.
+Institutional investors and hedge funds own 81.69% of the company’s stock.

 About Energizer (Get Rating)